sreevani-0713/credit-card-approval-prediction/README.md

 ## 📷 Screenshots

-Add screenshots of your project here, for example:
+insert screenshots of your project here, for example:
 - Home Page
 - Input Form
 - Prediction Result